lekshmibp08/article-feed-app-ts/README.md

-# React + Vite

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # Article Feeds Web Application 📰

 ## Overview

-This is a **MERN stack** web application that allows users to read, create, and manage articles based on their preferred categories such as Sports, Politics, and Space.
+This is a **MERN stack** web application that allows users to read, create, and manage articles based on their preferred categories such as Sports, Politics, Space etc.

 ## Features